PipedreamHQ/pipedream/components/github/readme.md

   </a>
 </p>

-## Github API Event Sources

-- [Custom Events](https://pipedream.com/sources/new?app=github) - Build your own event source using one or multiple events ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/custom-events.js))
-- [New Branch](https://pipedream.com/sources/new?app=github) - Triggered when a new branch is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-branch.js))
-- [New Commit](https://pipedream.com/sources/new?app=github) - Triggered when a new commit comment is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit.js))
-- [New Commit Comment](https://pipedream.com/sources/new?app=github) - Triggered when a new comment on a commit is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit-comment.js))
-- [New Issue](https://pipedream.com/sources/new?app=github) - Triggered when a new issue is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-issue.js))
-- [New Label](https://pipedream.com/sources/new?app=github) - Triggered when a new label is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-label.js))
-- [New Mention](https://pipedream.com/sources/new?app=github) - Triggers when your username is mentioned in a Commit, Comment, Issue or Pull Request. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-mention.js))
-- [New Milestone](https://pipedream.com/sources/new?app=github) - Triggered when a new milestone is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-milestone.js))
-- [New Project Card](https://pipedream.com/sources/new?app=github) - Triggered when a new project card is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-project-card.js))
-- [New Pull Request](https://pipedream.com/sources/new?app=github) - Triggered when a new pull request is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-pull-request.js))
-- [New Push](https://pipedream.com/sources/new?app=github) - Triggered when a new push is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/push-event.js))
-- [New Repository](https://pipedream.com/sources/new?app=github) - Triggered when a new repository is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-repository.js))
-- [New Review Request](https://pipedream.com/sources/new?app=github) - Triggered when a new review request is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-review-request.js))
-- [New Security Alert](https://pipedream.com/sources/new?app=github) - Triggered when a new security alert is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-security-alert.js))
-- [New Stars](https://pipedream.com/sources/new?app=github) - Triggered when a new star is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-star.js))

 ### Workflows

 Workflows are a sequence of linear [steps](https://pipedream.com/docs/workflows/steps) triggered by an event (like an HTTP request, or when a new row is added to a Google sheet).
 You can quickly develop complex automations using workflows and connect to any of our 500+ integrated apps.

 [See our workflow quickstart](https://pipedream.com/docs/quickstart/) to get started.

-### Event Sources
+## Github API Event Sources [All](https://pipedream.com/apps/github)

 [Event Sources](https://pipedream.com/docs/sources/) watch for new data from services like GitHub, Slack, Airtable, RSS and [more](https://pipedream.com/apps).
 When a source finds a new event, it emits it, triggering any linked workflows.

+- [Custom Events](https://pipedream.com/new?h=eyJuIjoiQ3VzdG9tIFdlYmhvb2sgRXZlbnRzIHdpdGggdGhlIEdpdEh1YiBBUEkiLCJ2IjoyLCJ0IjpbInNjX3Y0aXh4Sm4iXSwicyI6W10sImMiOnt9fQ) - Build your own event source using one or multiple events ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/custom-events.js))
+- [New Branch](https://pipedream.com/new?h=eyJuIjoiTmV3IEJyYW5jaCAoSW5zdGFudCkgd2l0aCB0aGUgR2l0SHViIEFQSSIsInYiOjIsInQiOlsic2NfRWdpcnJxeSJdLCJzIjpbXSwiYyI6e319) - Triggered when a new branch is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-branch.js))
+- [New Commit](https://pipedream.com/new?h=eyJuIjoiTmV3IENvbW1pdCB3aXRoIHRoZSBHaXRIdWIgQVBJIiwidiI6MiwidCI6WyJzY19BM2lwUkJZIl0sInMiOltdLCJjIjp7fX0) - Triggered when a new commit comment is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit.js))
+- [New Commit Comment](https://pipedream.com/new?h=eyJuIjoiTmV3IENvbW1pdCBDb21tZW50IChJbnN0YW50KSB3aXRoIHRoZSBHaXRIdWIgQVBJIiwidiI6MiwidCI6WyJzY19RMmlCQnBZIl0sInMiOltdLCJjIjp7fX0) - Triggered when a new comment on a commit is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit-comment.js))
+- [New Issue](https://pipedream.com/new?h=eyJuIjoiTmV3IElzc3VlIChJbnN0YW50KSB3aXRoIHRoZSBHaXRIdWIgQVBJIiwidiI6MiwidCI6WyJzY19uNWkwMFlrIl0sInMiOltdLCJjIjp7fX0) - Triggered when a new issue is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-issue.js))
+- [New Label](https://pipedream.com/new?h=eyJuIjoiTmV3IExhYmVsIChJbnN0YW50KSB3aXRoIHRoZSBHaXRIdWIgQVBJIiwidiI6MiwidCI6WyJzY185OWl2djU0Il0sInMiOltdLCJjIjp7fX0) - Triggered when a new label is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-label.js))
+- [New Mention](https://pipedream.com/new?h=eyJuIjoiTmV3IE1lbnRpb24gd2l0aCB0aGUgR2l0SHViIEFQSSIsInYiOjIsInQiOlsic2NfTWVpYU5EIl0sInMiOltdLCJjIjp7fX0b) - Triggers when your username is mentioned in a Commit, Comment, Issue or Pull Request. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-mention.js))
+- [New Milestone](https://pipedream.com/new?h=eyJuIjoiTmV3IE1pbGVzdG9uZSAoSW5zdGFudCkgd2l0aCB0aGUgR2l0SHViIEFQSSIsInYiOjIsInQiOlsic2Nfb2dpOTlEbyJdLCJzIjpbXSwiYyI6e319) - Triggered when a new milestone is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-milestone.js))
+- [New Pull Request](https://pipedream.com/new?h=eyJuIjoiTmV3IG9yIFVwZGF0ZWQgUHVsbCBSZXF1ZXN0IChJbnN0YW50KSB3aXRoIHRoZSBHaXRIdWIgQVBJIiwidiI6MiwidCI6WyJzY19WUmlnZzMzIl0sInMiOltdLCJjIjp7fX0) - Triggered when a new pull request is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-pull-request.js))

 You can also consume events emitted by sources using [Pipedream's REST API](https://pipedream.com/docs/api/rest/) or a private, real-time [SSE stream](https://pipedream.com/docs/api/sse/).